gitlabhq/gitlabhq/doc/workflow/lfs/manage_large_binaries_with_git_lfs.md

 * Project is not allowed to access the LFS object

-Check if the LFS object you are trying to push to the project or fetch from the project is available to the project.
+LFS object you are trying to push to the project or fetch from the project is not available to the project anymore.
+Probably the object was removed from the server.

-* Project is using deprecated LFS API
+* Local git repository is using deprecated LFS API

 ### Invalid status for <url> : 501